FelixEder/ConsoleGUI/README.md

-I will base ny design on various internet guides, forums and other sources.
+I will base my design on various internet guides, forums and other sources.

 My sources and inspiration:
 http://codereview.stackexchange.com/questions/52197/console-component-in-javafx